Daniel-Nikpayuk/nik-cpp-library/README.md

 It is for this reason a hybrid approach (though leaning toward *constexpr* style) was largely favored.

 2) A run time space, which is currently under construction.
 It can be considered to have two parts:

 First is a near linear function space, which provides higher order functions that allows the user to build 1-cycle list operators (loops) at compile time.
 Such loops are achieved through continuation passing *monadic composition*, and require tail call optimization (-O2 compiler optimization) to be performant.

+This design is translated from a theory of [Function Induction](https://github.com/Daniel-Nikpayuk/LaTeX/blob/main/Mathematics/Essays/Function%20Induction/Version-Two/induction.pdf).

 The second part is a typed assembly function space.
 Like the near linear space it provides higher order functions, but this time they are intended to build typed assembly code.
 Notably, each such function